 - Right to data portability.

-You also have the right to complain to a data protection supervisory authority about our processing of your personal data.
+You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.

 17. Duration of data retention

-We only store personal data for as long as is necessary to fulfil the respective purposes.
-Further processing may take place in individual cases if this is legally permissible, for example for the assertion, exercise or defence of legal claims, or if there is an obligation to retain the data.
+We store personal data only for as long as is necessary to fulfill the respective purposes for which the data was collected.
+Further processing may take place in individual cases if this is legally permissible, for example for the assertion, exercise or defense of legal claims, or if there is an obligation to retain the data.

 18. Encrypted data transmission

-Your personal data will be transmitted in encrypted form to prevent misuse by third parties, whereby we use state-of-the-art encryption for this purpose (data transmission via Transport Layer Security 1.2.).
-This is a common security technology that encrypts your personal data, including login data and your health data during transport.
-Please note that no one hundred percent security can be guaranteed for data transfer via the Internet.
+Your personal data is transmitted in encrypted form to prevent misuse by third parties, and we use state-of-the-art encryption for this purpose (data transmission via Transport Layer Security 1.2.).
+This is a common security technology that encrypts your personal data, including login data and your sensitive personal data during transport.
+Please note that no one hundred percent security can be guaranteed when transferring data over the Internet.